ReedGraf/isd279games/README.md

 These are external resources for the website isd279games found [here](https://sites.google.com/view/isd-279-games).
 (The url may change but I will update this one)

 ## SWF Files
 Flash files used with [Ruffle](https://github.com/ruffle-rs/ruffle) on the ISD279 Games website.
+A catalogue of them can be found [here](/swf/catalogue.md).

 ## Broken SWF Files
 These are flash files that i am wating for [Ruffle](https://github.com/ruffle-rs/ruffle) to support or to be fixed.